blockarchitech/blockarchitech.github.io/README.txt

 - blockarchitech.github.io source code -

-This is the source tree for my webiste, blockarchitech.github.io.
+This is the source code for my webiste, blockarchitech.github.io.

 This is licensed under the MIT license, and is using lildude's minima-dude theme which is also licensed under the MIT license (https://github.com/lildude/minima-dude)